-It may be surprising, in a country with such abundant food resources, that men aren’t getting enough of the nutrients they need.
-But the fact is the high-calorie, low-nutrient foods so many Americans rely on leave men struggling with low levels, and sometimes even outright deficiency, of the nutritional building blocks they need.
+It may be surprising that many men aren’t getting enough of the nutrients they need.
+But fact is the high-calorie, low-nutrient foods found in the Standard American Diet that many individuals rely on leave men struggling with low levels, and sometimes even deficiencies, of the nutritional building blocks they need.

 Vitamin D and men’s health

 Vitamin D is one of the most talked about vitamins—and with good reason.
 First, because it’s essential to health.
 And second, because vitamin D deficiency is staggeringly common.
-According to one study, more than 40 percent of American adults are deficient in vitamin D. (1) The numbers who have less-than-ideal levels of the vitamin are even higher.
+According to one study, more than 40% of American adults are deficient in vitamin D. (8) The number of people who have less-than-ideal levels of the vitamin are even higher.

-Known as the “sunshine vitamin,” vitamin D is produced in the body when we’re exposed to ultraviolet rays.
-If you don’t get much sun exposure with sun protection, or if you’re dark skinned, you might need to up your vitamin D intake.
-In addition, older adults, people with inflammatory bowel disease, obese people, and people who have had gastric bypass surgery are at risk of vitamin D deficiency.
-(2)
+Known as the “sunshine vitamin,” vitamin D is produced in the body when we’re exposed to ultraviolet rays from the sun.
+If you don’t get much sun exposure without sun protection, or if you have dark skin, you might need to increase your vitamin D intake.
+In addition, older adults, people with inflammatory bowel disease, people with obesity, and people who have had gastric bypass surgery have a higher risk of vitamin D deficiency.
+(19)

 Why vitamin D is important for men

 Vitamin D helps the body absorb calcium, which is essential for healthy bones.
 In addition, vitamin D plays a vital role in muscle and nerve health and makes it possible for the immune system to protect us.
-Inadequate vitamin D levels can lead to increased risk of bone fracture (3) and several types of cancer.
-(4)(5)
+(19) Inadequate vitamin D levels can lead to an increased risk of bone fracture (10) and several types of cancer.
+(9)

-Another reason men need to be concerned about vitamin D levels is that they’re linked to testosterone levels.
-In one study, men who were overweight and deficient in vitamin D saw increases in their testosterone levels after taking 3,333 IU of vitamin D a day for a year.
-(6) Another study found that men with low vitamin D levels had significantly lower testosterone levels than men with normal vitamin D status.
-(7) It’s not entirely clear why vitamin D and testosterone levels are linked, but it’s clear that keeping your levels up is a good idea all around.
+Vitamin D is also linked to testosterone levels.
+One study found that men with low vitamin D levels had significantly lower testosterone levels than men with normal vitamin D status.
+(11) However, a second study found that year-long vitamin D supplementation can increase testosterone levels.
+(23) It’s not entirely clear why vitamin D and testosterone levels are linked, but it’s clear that keeping your levels up is a good idea all around.

 How much vitamin D men need